cran-task-views/NumericalMathematics/NumericalMathematics.md

     such as Lorentz transforms or quaternion multiplication.
 -   Package `r pkg("weyl") provides functionality for Weyl algebras, which has applications in quantum mechanics.
+-   Package `r pkg("jordan") provides functionality for working with Jordan algebras, which are commutative but non-associative algebras that obey the Jordan identity $(xy)xx=x(yxx)$.

 ### Python (and SAGE) Interfaces